bryanlihp/FFmpeg_build/README.md

 2. You should have yasm-<version>-win32.exe and yasm-<version>-win64.exe in C:\YASM
 3. Add C:\YASM to PATH environment variable

-2. Rename yasm-<version>-winXX.exe to yasm.exe, XX is 32 or 64, depending on

 ### Working space
 Create a folder structure as your working space.
 It is recommend not to build FFmpeg code in the souce folder.
 We can create the following folder structure to build FFmpeg.